jcarrano/antidox/doc/source/guide.rst

     all children to be excluded.

   Children are normally specified by name.
-The default inclusion behavior can be overridden by responding the `antidox-include-children`_ event.
+The default inclusion behavior can be overridden by responding the :event:`antidox-include-children` event.

-.. rst:role:: r
+.. rst:role:: doxy:r

   Insert a cross reference to the given target's documentation.